c4ndym4n/PyPhish/README.md

-# Phisherman
+# PyPhish
-Phisherman's Best Friend
+PyPhish

-## The Phisherman Framework
+## The PyPhish Framework
 The framework is written in the language Python

 ## Interface
-Phisherman is a browser based phishing framework
+PyPhish is a browser based phishing framework

 # Features

-# Why user Phisherman?
+# Why user PyPhish?
-Phisherman has features that other Phishing Platform don't have.
+PyPhish has features that other PyPhish Platform don't have.

 Research has been performed on several Email Security Gateways on how to avoid Spam Filters.
 Some of the results of the reseach can be found back as features for this phishing platform.